open-component-model/MPAS/docs/concepts/external-secrets.md

             mpas.ocm.system/secret.dockerconfig: managed
 ```

-This annotation is for our project controller.
-The project controller will make sure that any secret with this
+This annotation is for the project controller.
+The project controller makes sure that any secret with this
 annotation is synced into the `ServiceAccount` of the project.
 Doing this, allows the controllers in the project
 namespace to have access to pulling components and authentication against any remote repositories.